katsaii/gml-prelude/examples/iterators.md

 #### Fold

-Alternatively, the `Fold` method captures the concept of applying some binary operation to all elements of the iterator.
+Alternatively, the `fold` method captures the concept of applying some binary operation to all elements of the iterator.
 Let's say you have an array of strings `["hello", " ", "world"]`.
 To concatenate these together we could use the `+` operator like so:

 ```js
 var array = ["hello", " ", "world"];